SharathRao62/IpLab/README.md

 ![image](https://user-images.githubusercontent.com/72368912/104432190-c607c300-55ae-11eb-9a49-56d225c04eec.png)

-2) Develop a program to perform linear transformations on an image: Scaling and Rotation
+2).Develop a program to perform linear transformations on an image: Scaling and Rotation

-a)Scaling
+Description: Linear Transformation is type of gray level transformation that is used for image enhancement.
+It is a spatial domain method.
+It is used for manipulation of an image so that the result is more suitable than the original for a specific application

+a).Scaling
-Description:Scaling operation increases/reduces size of an image.
+Description: Scaling operation increases/reduces size of an image.

 Program:
 import cv2 import numpy as np